-Your Directors would like to acknowledge and place on record their sincere appreciation for assistance and co-operation received from the financial institutions, banks, Government authorities, customers and members during the year under review.
+The Board / Resolution Professional together with Key Managerial Personnel would like to acknowledge and place on record their sincere appreciation for assistance and co-operation received from the financial institutions, banks, Government authorities, customers and members during the year under review.
 Your Directors also place on record their deep sense of appreciation for the committed services by the executives, employees at all levels.